How do I assign a quiz to an individual student?

-- Due : Set the date and time that the graded discussion is due.
+- Due : Set the date and time that the quiz is due.
 The due date will already be populated for you if you created an assignment shell, but you can change it if necessary.

-- Available From : Set the date and time when the graded discussion will become available.
+- Available From : Set the date and time when the quiz will become available.

-- Until : Set the date and time when the graded discussion will no longer be available.
+- Until : Set the date and time when the quiz will no longer be available.

-If you are ready to publish your discussion, click the Save & Publish button .
-If you want to create a draft of your discussion and publish it later, click the Save button .
+If you are ready to publish your quiz, click the Save & Publish button .
+If you want to create a draft of your quiz and publish it later, click the Save button .

 If you do not add course sections to the assignment, you will see a warning message asking you if you want to add those sections.